Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

+The galaxy is next to a system of two larger, interacting galaxies, however, as noted already by \cite{Soderberg04} they are at a redshift of $z=0.23$ compared to $z=0.25$ of the host galaxy ($\Delta v\,\sim\,$3900\,km\,s$^{-1}$) and hence not interacting with the host.
 At first sight the host of GRB 020903 seems to have a regular rotation curve with a $\Delta\,v$ of $\sim$\,60\,km\,s$^{-1}$.
-The galaxy is next to a system of two larger, interacting galaxies, however, as noted by \cite{Soderberg04} they are at a redshift of $z=0.23$ compared to $z=0.25$ of the host galaxy ($\Delta v\,\sim\,$3900\,km\,s$^{-1}$) and hence not interacting with the host.
-The line width varies very little across the galaxy (see Fig. \ref{fig:velfield}), only the HII region east of the GRB region has a slightly higher value.
-The clearly distinct HII regions visible in high resolution HST images are not reflected in the velocity field nor do they seem to be related to major deviations from a smooth rotation.
+The line width varies very little across the galaxy (see Fig. \ref{Fig:sample}), only the HII region east of the GRB region has a slightly higher value.

-A closer look at the profiles of the emission lines reveals a slight asymmetry which we fit with a double narrow profile.
-The ratio of the two profiles varies across the galaxy and seems to be associated with different parts of the galaxy (see Fig. \ref{fig:020903_Hafits}).
-The bluer component is related to the close complex of several SF regions in the North of the galaxy while the redder component is associated with the two SF regions in the South of the galaxy, one of which is the GRB region.
-However, a small contribution of the secondary component is seen in all parts of the galaxy in addition to the main component.
-The combination of these two components and their gradually varying relative strength across the galaxy give an impression of an ordered rotation field.
-In fact, the velocity field plotted in Fig. \ref{fig:velfield} seems to be varying rather linearly across the FOV which is not the velocity pattern expected for a rotating disk.
+The emission line shows a slight asymmetry which we fit with a double narrow Gaussian profile.
+The ratio of the two profiles varies across the galaxy and seems to be associated with different parts of the galaxy (see Fig. \ref{fig:020903_Hafits}): The bluer component is related to the complex of SF regions in the north of the galaxy while the redder component is associated with the two SF regions in the South, one of which is the GRB region.
+The combination of these two components and their gradually varying relative strength across the galaxy give the appearance of an ordered rotation field, however, the velocity varies linearly across the FOV (see Fig. \ref{Fig:sample}), which is not expected for a rotating disk.
+Alternatively, this smoothly varying pattern could be indicative of an outflow along the WNW-ESE direction or an indication of a bar-like rotation.

 In addition to the two narrow components, the line shows some excess emission in the blue wing which we fit with a weak broad component (see Fig. \ref{fig:020903_Hafits}).
 This component is most prominent in the part we call ``main SF region'' but less at the GRB site and the SF region next to the GRB site.